 Guests will be seated in arena seating.
 Wheelchair and handicapped seating is available upon request.
-Strollers are discouraged and not permitted in the aisles but can be checked in to the Box Office.
+Strollers are discouraged and not permitted in the aisles but can be checked in at Guest Services.

 After introductions and keynote address, candidates will participate in the ceremonial presentation of degrees (hard copies of diplomas will be mailed 4-6 weeks following commencement).
 Doctoral degree candidates are called to the stage first and acknowledged individually, then master's degree candidates, then bachelor's degree candidates.
 A professional photographer will take two photos of each degree candidate crossing the stage.
 The listing of a student's name in the printed program in no way implies or ensures his or her graduation or the award of honors.

 The academic recession, led by the marshal, concludes the formal program.
 After the graduates and platform party have completed the recession, guests can meet graduates on the Mortiz Plaza north of the College Park Center.

 Before and after each commencement ceremony, representatives from the UT Arlington Bookstore and the Student Alumni Association will provide graduates and their families the opportunity to purchase commemorative items and roses.

 For information on general ceremony coverage, as well as individual photos for purchase, please see Photos and Videos.

 To request accommodations, please see Guests with Disabilities.

 How was your UT Arlington experience?
 Every UT Arlington undergraduate is asked to provide this feedback on a graduate exit survey.
 You will receive instructions for completing this online survey 4-6 weeks prior to your commencement ceremony.
 Your feedback will help make UT Arlington the best that it can be for future Mavericks.